Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates

-In addition, we propose a partial characterization of optimal policy, \IL{the conditions of which are checked before applying PFA/VFA.} \item In an extensive computational study, we compare PFA and VFA against two myopic benchmark approaches.
-We also provide results of a competitive analysis, in which the upper bounds are calculated by solving to optimality the problem under assumption of having perfect information. \item The results show the benefit of implementing partial characterization of optimal policy for both approaches.
-Also, PFA outperforms other methods in solution quality while VFA achieves a better tradeoff between solution quality and computing time.
+In addition, we propose a partial characterization of optimal policy, the conditions of which are checked before applying VFA-CF/VFA-2S. \item Most of the existing literature on stochastic and dynamic vehicle routing problems dealing with MDP relies on heuristic policies (see \cite{ulmer2020modeling}).
+In this work, we approximate future routes in each decision epoch and employ exact methods to determine the best action associated with the current state.
+Thanks to this advantage of embedding exact methods inside a reinforcement learning framework, VFA-CF/VFA-2S can be run online without sophisticated learning procedures that require extensive training, such as those based on neural networks.
+Specifically, learning the value function requires only minimal tuning of a few hyper-parameters. \item In an extensive computational study, we show VFA-CF/VFA-2S excel other benchmark approaches thanks to these following distinct features: (1) embedding of the future information, (2) using sampling rather than point estimations, (3) using exact methods rather than simple heuristics, and (4) using approximations of future routes.
+Specifically, concerning point (2), we compare the VFA approaches with a fully deterministic approach, which builds exact solutions based on point estimations of future release dates. \\ We additionally provide results of a competitive analysis, in which the upper bounds are calculated by solving to optimality the problem under the assumption of having perfect information.
+Besides, we conduct experiments with two vehicles to test the potential and adaptability of proposed VFA approaches when extended to the multi-vehicle case.